The Little Vampire (TV series): Episodes

 Geiermeier sits behind his desk and writes his family chronicles.
 He describes the numerous disguises he used to find vampires.
 At last he had the splendid idea to become a gravedigger.
 At the same time, Rüdiger arrives at Anton's house.
 He is accompanied by his sister Anna.
 She will help to retrieve the cloak as Rüdiger has other things to do that night.
 Anna falls in love with Anton.
 Both go to Udo/Cyril.
-Whilst Anton keeps Udo/Cyril on a string, Anna slips into the house and retrieves the cloak: Anton had tricked Udo/Cyril to go into his room to make sure the cloak was still there, but Anna was watching.
+Whilst Anton keeps Udo/Cyril distracted, Anna slips into the house and retrieves the cloak: Anton had tricked Udo/Cyril to go into his room to make sure the cloak was still there, but Anna was watching.

 When Anton enters his own bedroom, Anna is already there, having sprinkled flying powder over the cloak.
 When Helga is about to enter the bedroom, Anna hides and Anton puts the cloak under the bed.
 By doing this, some of the flying powder falls onto the duvet.
 After Helga leaves the room, the bedsheets (and Anton) start to fly.
 Thanks to Anna, Anton lands safely.
 Both go to the crypt to tell Rüdiger the cloak is back in possession.
 Anton is disappointed as it turns out Rüdiger is playing games with Lumpi.
-Suddenly, aunt Dorothee/Hildegard and uncle Theodor/Ludwig walk in.
+Suddenly, aunt Dorothee/Hildegard and uncle Theodor/Ludwig return.
 Anton hides in Rüdiger's coffin.
-When they are finally away, Anna finds an unconscious Anton and needs to perform a mouth to mouth respiration.
+When they are finally away, Anna finds an unconscious Anton and needs to perform a mouth to mouth resuscitation, which alarms Rüdiger into thinking she's biting Anton to make him a vampire.
 Some hours later, Helga finds a sleeping Anton beside the washing machine.
 Inside the machine the duvet from his bed.